Resource competition in Three-gene-motif & Emergence of Feed-forward response: A Spatiotemporal Study: Results

-\item{\textit{Steady state behavior of Incoherent rFFL with no basal activity, $S_y$ effect:}} Steady state logic of incoherent type 2 rFFL motif is found to depend on $S_y$.
-In presence of $S_y$, $Z$ creates a pulse and then comes down to low state eventually, while in absence of $S_y$ the steady state is high and no pulse is created.
-But type $3$ incoherent rFFL motif has a constant steady state $0$, which do not depends upon $S_y$.
-These behaviors are similar to the cFFL behaviors as well. \item{\textit{$S_y$ effect in pulse generation in rFFL Incoherent motifs:}} Similar to the cFFL motif our resource driven motif also gives similar result in case of incoherent type $2$ rFFL motif.
-Here, $Z$ shows pulse in output when $S_y$ is on, but $Z$ is high and steady when $S_y$ is off.
-In incoherent type $3$ rFFL motif, $Z$ shows no pulse in $S_y$ off state. \end{itemize}
+\item{\textit{\textbf{Steady state behavior of incoherent rFFL with no basal activity, $S_y$ effect:}}}\\ The steady-state logic of the Incoherent type 2 rFFL motif is found to depend on $S_y$.
+In the presence of $S_y$, $Z_F$ creates a pulse and then comes down to a low state eventually, while in the absence of $S_y$, the steady state is high, and no pulse is created.
+But type $3$ incoherent rFFL motif has a constant steady state $0$, which does not depend upon $S_y$.
+These behaviors are similar to the cFFL behaviors as well. \\ \item{\textbf{\textit{$S_y$ effect in pulse generation in rFFL incoherent motifs:}}}\\ Similar to the cFFL motif, in our rFFL motif, $Z_F$ shows a pulse in output when $S_y$ is on, but $Z_F$ is high and steady when $S_y$ is off.
+In incoherent type $3$ rFFL motif, $Z_F$ shows no pulse in $S_y$ off state. \end{itemize}